Sehelitar/Email.bot/README.md

 ## Compilation

-To build this extension, you need 2 things :
+To build this extension, you only need a few things :

+* nuget dependencies freshly installed
 * DLL files from a Streamer.bot install (a fresh install will do, no need for a fully configured one).
-* A ``credentials.json`` file to access Google's Gmail API.
+* A ``credentials.json`` file to access Google's Gmail API (see https://support.google.com/googleapi/answer/6158862)

 ## Installation